Cassianvale/LingYaoKeys/docs/en/driver/index.md

 ### Uninstalling the Driver
 1. The driver will automatically uninstall when the program exits normally
-2. If uninstallation fails, use command line:
+2. If uninstallation fails, use the following command line:
    ```cmd
    sc stop lykeys
    sc delete lykeys